jlumijarvi/mysql-replication-docker/README.md

 In other than local environments the firewall should be configured to allow MySQL access from the slave to the master.

-If the slave is in another server get the server's public IP address.
+If the slave is in another server get the server's IP address.

 If the slave is in the same server check the slave container network's IP address.